Best Reflective Running Gear of 2025

 Hallie Taylor tests a Brooks jacket for visibility while running at night.
 Photo: iRunFar/Eszter Horanyi

-Visibility is key when choosing gear for night running, and most runners opt for having a strong light source and wearing reflective clothing.
+Visibility is key when choosing gear for night running, and most runners opt for a strong light source and reflective clothing.
 When considering gear for pre-dawn or post-dusk adventures, runners should choose items that maximize their visibility for motorists, cyclists, and other runners.
-There are many options for adding reflectivity from head to toe but making your torso as reflective as possible is important.
-Having a light source can also help you be seen in addition to lighting the route in front of you.
+There are many options for adding reflectivity from head to toe but making your torso and legs as reflective as possible is important.
+You’ll also want a good headlamp to see where you’re going.

-In this guide, we’ve included many options for you to consider based on your preferences.
-We have offered our recommendations for the top items.
-Our team loved the Noxgear Tracer2 reflective vest, the WildSpark Reflective Short-Sleeve Running Shirt for warm runs in the dark, and the Amphipod Micro-Light Flashing Arm and Ankle Bands for easy additional light to help you be seen.
+In this guide, we’ve included many options for you to consider.
+For maximum visibility, our team loved the Noxgear Tracer2 reflective vest, the Proviz Reflective Short Sleeve Training Top for warm runs in the dark, and the Amphipod Micro-Light Flashing Arm and Ankle Bands for easy additional light to help others see you.

 Best Reflective Running Gear